 Seeds of Common Evening Primrose: Seed capsules, or pods, are thicker at their base then at the top.
 These are stiff and hard, about 1-1/4 inch long, composed of 4 chambers (valves) and contain 300 to 400 very small reddish brown seeds per capsule.
 The capsule opens at the top, seeds are dispersed by wind shaking the stem.
 Seeds can germinate in four weeks and will form a rosette and overwinter and flower the following year.

-Below: A historical photo of the Upland Garden with Common Evening Primrose blooming with Partridge Pea.
+Below: A historical photo of the Upland Garden with Common Evening Primrose blooming with Partridge Pea and Leadplant.
 Photo from a Kodachrome taken by Martha Crone on July 30, 1949.

 Notes: Common Evening Primrose is indigenous to the Garden area.
 Eloise Butler catalogued it on May 31, 1907.
 She also planted it in 1924 and 1926.
 It was one of 4 Oenothera in the Garden at the time of Martha Crone's 1951 Garden census.
 She noted planting it in 1945 and '48.
 It is native to Minnesota in most counties with most of the exceptions being in the SW quadrant.
 It is found in most states and all the lower Canadian Provinces.

 There are seven species of Oenothera found in Minnesota and all are considered native: O. biennis, Common Evening Primrose with two varieties; O. clelandii, Cleland's Evening Primrose; O. laciniata var. laciniata, Cut-leaved Evening Primrose; O. nuttallii, Nuttall's Evening Primrose; O. parviflora, Northern Evening Primrose, in two varieties; O. perennis, Perennial Evening Primrose; and O. rhombipetala, Rhombic (or Fourpoint) Evening Primrose.